Radon333/Face-mask-detector/README.md

 1.Import the dataset folder.

-2.Load the Model.ipynb file and run it.
+2.Load the modelEDA&Training.ipynb file and run it.

-3.Run the Final.ipynb file.
+3.Run the deployment.ipynb file.

 ## Conclusion